AliyunContainerService/pouch/docs/features/pouch_with_kata.md

 3. install kata-runtime

-In this step, we need three binary to install, [kata-runtime](https://github.com/kata-containers/runtime), [kata-proxy](https://github.com/kata-containers/proxy) and [kata-shim](https://github.com/kata-containers/shim), kata-proxy and kata-shim will called by kata-runtime in running a kata container.
+In this step, we need three binary libraries to install, [kata-runtime](https://github.com/kata-containers/runtime), [kata-proxy](https://github.com/kata-containers/proxy) and [kata-shim](https://github.com/kata-containers/shim), kata-proxy and kata-shim will called by kata-runtime in running a kata container.
-It is quite easy to get the binary from the source code, let's take kata runtime for example, clone code from github, then make.
+It is quite easy to get the binary libraries from the source code, let's take kata runtime for example, clone code from github, then make.

 ```shell
 git clone https://github.com/kata-containers/runtime.git